sauravdwivedi/Java/FootballScoreBoard/README.md

-This is a Maven application based on Model View Controller architecture, that provides an implementation of the Football World Cup Score Board.
+This is a Maven GUI application based on Model View Controller architecture, that provides an implementation of the Football World Cup Score Board.
 The game starts with capturing home team and away team names, with initial scoreboard 0 - 0, and updates scoreboard by capturing teams' scores.
 Finally app clears score board and finishes a game.
 The summary of games is listed by highest total scores.
 In case of total score clash, most recent game listed appears first.

 #### Run application @CL